anissacrawford/anissacrawford/README.md

-- 👋 Hi, I’m @anissacrawford
-- 👀 I’m interested in it all
-- 🌱 I’m learning full-stack
-- 💞️ I’m looking to collaborate
-- 📫 Call me beep me if you wanna reach me
+👋 Hi, I’m @anissacrawford.
+I recently finished the full-stack software engineering program at Prime Digital Academy.

 <!---
 anissacrawford/anissacrawford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.